 Microsoft is the brainchild of Bill Gates and Paul Allen.
 It came into the market in 1975 and continues to maintain relevance to date.
 The packages are easy to use, making them ideal for beginners and experts alike.
-You also have the option of taking Microsoft office courses to brush up on your skills or improve the skills that you already have.
+You also have the option of taking Microsoft office courses because it is widely used in the professional life to brush up on your skills or improve the skills that you already have.

 But, there is a lot more to know about the company.
 We will share with you some exciting snippets you may not know about below.